Climatechaos and the hard right is a cycle of collapse

 Hope not hate, in tech

-Reflecting on the last 40 years, it’s clear that the trajectory toward #climatechaos has been pushed by the entrenchment of corporate power and increasing capital-driven approach to global challenge.
-This era, the “neoliberal” era, normalized policies that favoured deregulation, privatization, and financialization.
-This shift didn’t just allow corporations to thrive; it redefined our social priorities, encouraging a culture where profit overshadows community and basic environmental welfare.
-These #deathcult worship have permeated public institutions and policies, making it harder for grassroots systemic change to take root.
+Reflecting on the last 40 years, it’s clear that the on rushing path toward #climatechaos has been pushed by the entrenchment of corporate power and increasing capital-driven approach to global challenges.
+This era, the “neoliberal” era, normalized policies that favoured deregulation, privatization, and financialization of every corner of our social lives.
+This didn’t just allow corporations to thrive; it redefined social priorities, encouraging a culture of profit overshadowing community and basic environmental welfare.
+These “common seance” #deathcult worshippers have permeated public institutions and policies, making it harder for growing grassroots systemic change to take root.

-The liberal majority, typically positioned between activism and power, has been to side with the “#mainstreaming” approach, which, while sometimes not as overtly destructive as corporate power, clearly lack the willingness to disrupt the status quo.
+The liberal majority, typically positioned between activism and power, has sided with the “#mainstreaming” paths, which, while sometimes not as overtly destructive as direct corporate power, clearly lack the willingness to disrupt the failed status quo they think of as “common sense”.
 These liberals express concern over climate change but favour “market-friendly” reforms that repeatedly fail to challenge or change the root causes of the #climatecrisis.
 This creates a paradox: despite their environmental concerns, they end up blocking radical changes.
-On the fluffy side, movements like Extinction Rebellion (#XR) and initiatives like the Open Media Network (#OMN) highlight how pushing this middle ground to support change—not just acknowledge it—is essential for challenging entrenched powers.
+On the fluffy side, movements like Extinction Rebellion (#XR) and initiatives like the Open Media Network (#OMN) highlight how pushing this real radical middle ground to support change – not just acknowledge it – is essential for challenging entrenched powers.

-While the liberal centre currently act as a buffer zone that resists necessary change, supporting projects like OMN can help reshape this middle ground by creating an accessible alternative to mainstreaming stories and corporate lies.
-In this sense, belief—especially in sustainable community-driven projects—becomes a tool for social transformation.
-And belief is crucial; without a sense of possibility, it’s easy for people to fall into cynicism and adopt the fear-based messaging spread by right-wing agendas
+While the liberal centre acts as a buffer zone that resists necessary change, supporting projects like OMN can help reshape this middle ground by creating an accessible alternative to #mainstreaming stories and corporate lies.
+In this sense, belief – especially in sustainable community-driven projects – becomes a tool for social transformation.
+And belief is crucial; without a sense of possibility, it’s easy for people to fall into cynicism and adopt fear-based messaging spread by right-wing minorities.

 Why Haven’t We Admitted It?